matteobertoldo/renderkit/app/scss/README.md

 -   Contract HEX colors when possible, i.e. `#fff` instead of `#ffffff`.
 -   **!important** Avoid using `!important` at all cost!

+## Packages

+Please don't write any rules into `light-sass.scss` or into an `importer` file.
+You can simply find it with `@importer` flag.
+-   Global sass file (`light-sass.scss`) is just a table of content.
+-   If you add a ***new*** package remember to update `_global.scss` file with the new package.

 ## Variables
-All variables are defined in the `vars/_config.scss` file.
+All variables are defined in the `_config.scss` file.
-For color variables, use <http://www.color-blindness.com/color-name-hue/> to find the color name.
+For color variables, use <http://www.color-blindness.com/color-name-hue/> to find and set the correct color name.

 ```scss
 // OK